View FREE Lessons!

 The equilibrium price is $75 per pair.
 Ten million pairs of shoes are produced per month by US manufacturers.
 Next, assume free trade is allowed.
 The world supply and demand curves are below.

 Globally, 40 million pairs of shoes would be produced per month.
 The market price is $35 per pair.
 At $35 per pair, US producers would only be willing to produce 2 million pairs of shoes.
-American consumers would want to purchase 26 million pair, so 24 million would be imported.
-US production would drop from 10 million to 2 million pair.
+American consumers would want to purchase 26 million pairs, so 24 million would be imported.
+US production would drop from 10 million to 2 million pairs.

 Dig Deeper With These Free Lessons: